 Once in the cave, the acoustics lend an eeriness to the whole experience as I just seem to remember the noises of the ocean disappearing and being swallowed by silence.
 It was very tranquil and certainly thought-provoking as you look at the painting and reflect on its history.

-Online, you can find out tide times at the website cunningly named Tide Times.
+You can also find out tide times at the website cunningly named Tide Times.
 I told them it would never catch on.